 The primary purpose of zero waste is to save the environment from harmful things produced by waste.
 The zero-waste approach is beneficial because it reduces the carbon footprint, encourages people to think creatively & recycle waste in a new way, teaches the importance of the environment & the essential sources present.

 Q3.
 What are the 5 R’s of zero waste living

 The 5 R’s of waste management help to make your zero waste lifestyle possible

 Reduce – the items you need

 Repurpose – use the same thing for another purpose

 Recycle – convert any item into something new for use

 q4.
 Does zero waste mean no recycling

-Particularly Recycling does not denote zero-waste, the concept of recycling is just a part of zero waste.
-Zero waste means focusing on the product material which is used so the product can reuse or recycle easily & not become the cause of pollution.
+Particularly Recycling does not denote zero-waste.
+The concept of recycling is just a part of zero waste.
+Zero waste means focusing on the product material used so the product can reuse or recycle easily & not become the cause of pollution.